 Teach incremental beliefs.
 Explicitly teaching students to view their talents and abilities as malleable has proven to be an effective method of intervention to manipulate an entity belief and to strengthen incremental beliefs.
 Framing students’ intellectual abilities and traits as improvable through persistent engagement and effort allows them to remain engaged on tasks longer and following up on their incorrect answers to determine what they did wrong (Slavich & Zimbardo, 2012) Duckworth et al. (2007) argue that students should be encouraged to work not only with intensity, but also with stamina.

-Feedback & Praise.
-Specific feedback directed to students is one of the most effective tools a teacher can use to improve student learning.
-Feedback is information about a performance that is derived form a variety of sources (Hattie & Tipperly, 2007) Through the feedback, students are able to realistically appraise their abilities and make necessary adjustments, which builds their self-beliefs.
+Feedback and Praise.
+Feedback is information about a performance that is derived form a variety of sources (Hattie & Tipperly, 2007).
+Through feedback, students are able to realistically appraise their abilities and make necessary adjustments, which impacts their self-beliefs.
 These self-beliefs influence future performance, and the feedback loop begins over again (Williams & Williams, 2010) The feedback given to students should not focus on their abilities, rather it should focus on the processes used to complete the task (VanDeWeghe, 2003).

 How we praise students’ achievement has a direct connection to their belief systems.
 Praising their intelligence encourages students to choose tasks that make them look smart and avoid tasks that challenge them.
 Praising their effort on challenging tasks enforces qualities such as perseverance and taking risks.
 Effort praise also prevents triggering a student’s defense mechanism because the praise is focused on the process rather than his or her intellectual ability (VanDeWeghe, 2003).
 Dweck (2010) also cautions not to praise a student’s intelligence after he or she has performed well.
 This promotes a fixed mind-set message to the student.